Where Fans Go For The Real Story

 Your support allows us to tell the stories that really matter to the fandom.
 Thanks to our members we’re able to answer your unanswered questions in the show’s lore, to ask your questions of stars and showrunners, and produce thought-provoking video essays that send you scrambling back to the box sets.

 This isn’t a hustle.
 We all love sci-fi and we spent a ton of our own money, crowdfunded like crazy, and worked long into the night to bring our community deeper, geekier, more inventive and more ingenious coverage than any other website.
 These are stories that couldn’t be told anywhere else, but nothing is too niche or too obscure for one of our epic 3,000+ word long reads.

-You look like you could use a Companion, so why not sign up for a free trial?
+You look like you could use a Companion, so why not sign up and join us?

 Just a Few of the Stories That Matter

 We announced the co-creator of Stargate SG-1, Atlantis and Universe, and showrunner of Travelers on Netflix, as an exclusive contributor.
 For his first article, Brad lays out the role that rules play in creating a compelling sci-fi setting.

 Philip K. Dick’s Widow on Total Recall

 The uncredited co-writer of A Scanner Darkly and an established SF novelist in her own right, Tessa B. Dick revists Paul Verhoeven’s Total Recall to search for her late husband’s humour and heart in a film so superficially distant from its source.